Skip To Main Content

 STEM Summer Institute (SSI) is where girls use the engineering design process to solve real-world problems.

 Established in 2012, Harpeth Hall’s two-week STEM Summer Institute (SSI) encourages girls to step into the shoes of STEM professionals.
 Through innovative classes, professional demonstrations, and hands-on engineering projects, girls from all over Middle Tennessee forge new friendships as they envision solutions to real-world problems.
+To learn more about how to get your daughter involved in the STEM Summer Institute, email Jennifer Webster.

 In past sessions, campers have designed and built structures that mitigate flooding in Middle Tennessee, devices that increase the efficiency of small-scale farmers, and hand-washing stations for people with limited access to water.
 View projects from previous years.

-STEM in the Classroom and Across Programs
+STEM in the Classroom and Beyond

 STEM Highlights Inside the Hall